MinaProtocol/mina/docs/specs/consensus/README.md

 **WIP**

-For a joining peer to discover the head of the current chain it MUST not only obtain the `tip`, but also the `min(k, tip.height - 1)`-th block hack from the tip.
+For a joining peer to discover the head of the current chain it MUST not only obtain the `tip`, but also the `min(k, tip.height - 1)`-th block back from the tip.
 For the latter the peer MUST check the block's *proof of finality*.

 Peers perform the proof of finality check by verifying a zero-knowledge proof.
 Details about this are presented in the `Verification Specification`.